AICAN-Research/H2G-Net/README.md

 # H2G-Net: A multi-resolution approach for semantic segmentation of gigapixel histopathological images
 This repository contains code relevant for the proposed design H2G-Net.
-The architecture is a cascaded convolutional neural network which is divided into two stages.
-The first stage, the detection stage, applies a patch-wise classifier across the image and produces a heatmap.
-In the second stage, the refinement stage, the heatmap concatenated with a low-resolution version of the original WSI is propagated through a fully-connected convolutional autoencoder that produces a final segmentation of the tumour ROI.
+We propose a cascaded convolutional neural network for semantic segmentation of breast cancer tumours from whole slide images (WSIs).
+It is a two-stage design.
+In the first stage (detection stage), we apply a patch-wise classifier across the image which produces a tumour probability heatmap.
+In the second stage (refinement stage), we merge the resultant heatmap with a low-resolution version of the original WSI, before we send it to a new fully-connected convolutional neural network that produces a final segmentation of the tumour ROI.

 ## Setup